Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Alignment knowledge distillation from hybrid ASR system

-We refer to this technique as \textit{quantity regularization}.
-Intuitively, DeCoT with quantity regularization emphasizes the valid alignment paths during marginalization.
-Moreover, this also leads to better estimation of $\beta_{i,j}$ in Eq.~\eqref{eq:mocha_beta_train}.
-The total objective function in Eq.~\eqref{eq:total_loss_v0} is modified as:
+Intuitively, QR in DeCoT emphasizes the valid alignment paths during marginalization.
+Moreover, this also leads to better estimation of $\betaij$ in Eq.~\eqref{eq:mocha_beta_train}.
+Accordingly, the total objective function in Eq.~\eqref{eq:total_loss_mocha_baseline} is modified as follows:

-where $\lambda_{\rm qua}$ ($\ge 0$) is a tunable hyperparameter.
-Unlike in~\cite{inaguma2020streaming}, we add the CTC loss as an auxiliary objective.
+Unlike in~\cite{inaguma2020streaming}, we also add a CTC loss as an auxiliary objective for DeCoT.

-Although no improvement by quantity regularization was observed in~\cite{inaguma2020streaming} for a naive MoChA model when the alignment was not constrained, we found that it gave large improvements in our experiments here.
-We attribute this to the input sequence length distributions and the training data size.
-Therefore, unless otherwise noted, we use quantity regularization for the baseline MoChA models in this work.